Skip to content

 • Create direct channels between side event organizers and negotiators

-• Develop concise policy briefs for negotiators to identify linkages (Bella can you link to the brief we did with OCP??)
+• Develop concise policy briefs for negotiators to identify linkages.
+Example policy brief here.

 • Host targeted briefings that bring side event insights directly to negotiation teams